yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/security/create-kms-config/azure-kms.md

 You can modify an existing KMS configuration as follows:

-1. Navigate to **Configs > Security > Encryption At Rest** to open a list of existing configurations.
+1. Navigate to **Integrations > Security > Encryption At Rest** to open a list of existing configurations.

 1. Find the configuration you want to modify and click its corresponding **Actions > Edit Configuration**.